irhesri/ProjectEuler/README.md

 ## Problem 6: Sum square difference <sup>[Easy]</sup>
 Find the difference between the sum of the squares of the first n natural numbers and the square of the sum.

+## Problem 7: 10001st prime <sup>[Easy]</sup>
+Find the nth prime number, where n is a given number.

+## Problem 8: Largest product in a series <sup>[Easy]</sup>
+Find the thirteen adjacent digits in a 1000-digit number that have the greatest product.
+Return the product.